excid-io/seccon-dev/opa/gatekeeper/cosign-gatekeeper-provider/README.CONT-VERIFY.COSIGN.md

 ```

 #### OPA Gatekeeper
-[OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is the Kubernetes version of OPA.
+[OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is the "Kubernetes version of OPA".
 It replaces the default admission controller, and replaces it with a custom one which knows how to run Rego policies.
 It provides CRDs to write our own constraints for .yaml files applied in the cluster, that enforce policies on them.

 ```sh
 ### 3. Install OPA Gatekeeper in cluster